Easy Cilantro Pesto Recipe (How to Store Long-Term)

 This post contains affiliate links.
 If you make a purchase from one of the links, I may earn a commission at no extra cost to you.

+Cilantro pesto is one of our favorite things to have on hand!
 Our family loves this pesto as it makes a great healthy addition to many breakfasts, snacks, lunches, and dinners.
 It takes no cooking time and no resting time.
 Simply, mix all ingredients, and enjoy!

 Additionally, it is very nutritious and packed with vitamins, minerals, and antioxidants.